Dot Net Framework Blazor

 C—-controller [input control]

-Could Microsoft’s Blazor Framework revolutionize the world of web development and end the dominance of JavaScript frameworks and libraries like Angular, React, and View?
+Could Blazor Framework revolutionize the world of web development and end the dominance of JavaScript frameworks and libraries like Angular, React, and View?

 We can’t predict the future, but Microsoft can build the most productive framework for developing web applications.
-But as long as the Blazor is here, it is going to be a great Framework.
-Does it matter if Angular, React, and View are alive?

 • Having the same language and framework on both sides, client and server, is significant.

-• The most disappointing thing about the recent development of that front is the location of the fragmented open-source library.
+• The most disappointing thing about the recent development of that front, is the location of the fragmented open-source library.

 Summary